 2. Teralj National Park, Mongolia, The Sun-Herald, Nov 17, 2002

 I’d always been fascinated by the legend of Ghengis Khan and his warriors who rode thousands of kilometres to conquer vasts tracts of Asia and even Europe, all on strong little horses that just didn’t stop.
 So the fact that the great Trans-Siberian railway has a sister train that crosses Mongolia was just icing on the cake for me!
 Mongolia is one of the harshest countries on the planet, environmentally, and it was struggling economically when we travelled there, some years after Russia just upped and left the country to survive by itself.
 But the people are hardy, friendly and welcoming, in the great nomadic fashion.
-Thousands of years of tradition met modern life – a trendy lady chatted on a mobile phone while spinning a prayer wheel outside a Bhuddist monastery; we stayed in a holiday camp made up of traditional gers (nomad’s tents).
-I’m just thankful I wasn’t vegetarian at the time I travelled there!
+Thousands of years of tradition meet modern life, like the trendy lady chatting on a mobile phone while spinning a prayer wheel outside a Bhuddist monastery.

 3. Cambodia, The Sun-Herald, Jan 28, 2007

 Bike-riding in Cambodia?
 Sounds just as dangerous as biking in Bangkok (see story below)!
 But again it’s not so dangerous if you’re alert, maybe just a bit muddy at times following some heavy showers of rain.
-And if you do something silly like try to unscrew your water bottle lid while riding on a muddy, pot-holed country road, then you will most likely fall off into one of said pot-holes, no matter what country you’re in (there are no photos of my falling off, so I can pretend it never happened!).
-Cambodia was one the most amazing, sad, invigorating, history-heavy countries I’ve been too – possibly one of the poorest, but one where the kids had the biggest smiles.
-Isn’t that always the way?
+And if you do something silly like try to unscrew your water bottle lid while riding on a muddy, pot-holed country road, then you will most likely fall off into one of said pot-holes, no matter what country you’re in (there are no photos of me falling off, so I can pretend it never happened).
+Cambodia was one the most amazing, sad, invigorating, history-heavy countries I’ve been too – possibly one of the poorest, but where the kids had the biggest smiles.

 4. Moscow, Russia, The Herald Sun, Oct 5, 2002

 There’s few more cities in the world that evoke the imagination than Moscow.
-Standing on the cobblestones of Red Square between the Kremlin and St Basil’s Cathedral is one of those travel moments of pure disbelief that you’re where you are.
+Standing on the cobblestones of Red Square between the Kremlin and St Basil’s Cathedral is one of those travel moments of pure disbelief that you are indeed where you are.
 And I was lucky enough to travel with photographer Matt Irwin, who captured that moment for me with the glorious photo of the cathedral (built by Ivan the Terrible in 1561) that was used for the cover of the Herald Sun’s travel section.
-And no, we didn’t actually do a straight 24 hours in Moscow but it was an experience and a half all the same!
+And no, we didn’t actually stay up for a straight 24 hours in Moscow, but it was an experience and a half all the same!